aiR for Review

 When archiving, check Include Extended Workspace Data under Extended Workspace Data Options.
 If this option is not checked during the archive process, the aiR for Review features in the restored workspace will not be fully functional.
 If this happens, you will need to manually reinstall aiR for Review in the restored workspace.

-Note: If you restore a workspace that includes previous aiR for Review jobs, the pre-restoration jobs will not appear on the aiR for Review Jobs tab.
+Note: If you restore a workspace that includes previous aiR for Review jobs, the pre-restoration jobs will not appear on the instance-level aiR for Review Jobs tab.
+The jobs and their results will still be visible at the workspace level.

 For more information on using ARM, see ARM Overview.